-The Department of Public Welfare (Department) is announcing its intent to allocate funding for Fiscal Year (FY) 2014-2015 disproportionate share hospital (DSH) payments to qualifying teaching hospitals that provide psychiatric services to Medical Assistance (MA) beneficiaries.
-The Department intends for this funding to be used to help offset medical education costs of psychiatrists which are incurred by hospitals providing psychiatric care to MA beneficiaries and the uninsured.
-There is no change in the qualifying criteria or payment methodology for this payment from FY 2013-2014.
+The Department of Public Welfare is announcing its intent to allocate funding for Fiscal Year (FY) 2010-2011 for disproportionate share hospital (DSH) payments to qualifying teaching hospitals that provide psychiatric services to Medical Assistance recipients at the same level as was allocated for FY 2009-2010.
+There will be no change in the current qualifying criteria or methodology for determining eligibility for these payments.

-The FY 2014-2015 impact as a result of the funding allocation for this payment is $0.500 million ($0.241 million in State general funds and $0.259 million in Federal funds upon approval by the Centers for Medicare and Medicaid Services).
+The FY 2010-2011 fiscal impact, as a result of this additional class of DSH payments is $0.500 million ($0.223 million in State General Funds and $0.277 million in Federal Funds upon approval by the Centers for Medicare and Medicaid Services).

 Interested persons are invited to submit written comments regarding this notice to the Department of Public Welfare, Office of Medical Assistance Programs, c/o Regulations Coordinator, Room 515, Health and Welfare Building, Harrisburg, PA 17120.
 Comments received within 30 days will be reviewed and considered for any subsequent revision of the notice.

 Persons with a disability who require an auxiliary aid or service may submit comments using the Pennsylvania AT&T Relay Service at (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).